 Financial Steps for Caregivers: What you need to know about protecting your money and retirement is a downloadable guide produced by the Women’s Institute for a Secure Retirement (WISER).
 WISER focuses on the millions of women who face difficult decisions every day while juggling jobs and caregiving responsibilities.
 This guide can help you understand the financial consequences of caregiving and plan for a more secure future.

 Updated Guidelines to the Indian Child Welfare Act (12/30/16) is important legislation that affects Indian Country in multiple ways.
 It’s important for grandparents raising grandchildren, as a guide to understand their position in child custody.

 The Diverse Elders Coalition (DEC)

-Diverse Elders Budget Fact Sheet – Senior Community Service Employment Program.
-By 2019, over 40% of Americans aged 55+ will be employed, making up over 25% of the U.S. labor force.
+Diverse Elders Budget Fact Sheet – Senior Community Service Employment Program: This year, over 40 percent of Americans aged 55 and older will be employed, making up over 25 percent of the U.S. labor force.
 SCSEP ensures that diverse elders are ready for the workforce.
 The budget proposed by the White House eliminates funding for SCSEP.

-Diverse Elders Budget Fact Sheet – Older Amerians Act.
-For diverse elders, services provided by the Older Americans Act are lifesaving.
+Diverse Elders Budget Fact Sheet – Older Americans Act: For diverse elders, services provided by the Older Americans Act are lifesaving.
 But not enough diverse elders have consistent access to or understanding of these services.
 More support – not cuts – is essential to ensure that diverse aging populations are reached by these programs.